BalaIBMRaptor/MQ-HA/instructions/configMap.md

        DEFINE CHANNEL('ORG.APP.SVRCONN') CHLTYPE(SVRCONN) MCAUSER('mqm') REPLACE
        DEFINE QLOCAL('MyApp.IN') REPLACE
    ```
-   The above creates a configMap called *mqscconfigmap* with the MQSC included within example.mqsc section.
+   The above creates a configMap called *mqscconfigmap* with the MQSC included within the example.mqsc section.
    In the case of your environment this would be customized based on your requirements.
    Please note that you need to create the ConfigMap within the correct namespace, in our case this was *MQ*.
    ![Create Config Map](img/configMap/createConfigMap2.png)